atamis/jockey_interceptor/README.markdown

 Then, you need to configure your machine to use it as a proxy.
 If you know how to do this by yourself, interceptor binds to port 8080.
-Once Interceptor has bound and has been set as the proxy,, visit Turntable in a browser (which obeys proxies) and choose a room.
-Each time a new song comes up, the browser begins downloading the file.
+Once Interceptor has bound and has been set as the proxy, visit Turntable or Soundcloud.
+On Turntable, you can simply join a room, and Interceptor will automatically download all the songs played.
+On Soundcloud, visit an artist's page and begin playing a song.
 Interceptor recognizes the URL of a music file and begins redirecting the download stream not only to the browser, but also to a file.
-Interceptor currently supports music from Turntable's own service, `static.turntable.fm`, and MusicNet, `fp-limelight.musicnet.com`.
+Interceptor currently supports music from Turntable's own service, `static.turntable.fm`, Soundcloud, `ak-media.soundcloud.com`, and MusicNet, `fp-limelight.musicnet.com`.

+Both services store and send songs with alphanumeric seemingly pseudorandom names.
+Interceptor makes no attempt to change the name of the file.
+You can see how file names are chosen in the `mp3_filename()` function.
+Names typically follow a pattern that can be used to recognize the service they are retrieved from.
+Vanilla Turntable files (`static.turntable.fm`) can be recognized by their 96 character alphanumeric name.
+The URL Turntable uses doesn't include ".mp3", so Interceptor adds in when downloading.
+Soundcloud files are also alphanumeric, but they have only 13 characters.
+Most files played are then followed by ".128.mp3".
+This probably refers to their bitrate.
+Finally, MusicNet files (`fp-limelight.musicnet.com`) files are numeric only, featuring 8 numbers, followed by an underscore, then a number, typically 14.

+Luckily for us, Turntable songs (from both sources) include lots of metadata.
+Some of the metadata is inaccurate (indicating a lack of knowledge on the part of the uploader), but almost all include some kind of metadata.
+Unfortunately, we do not have such a luxury when dealing with Soundcloud.
+Their files have no metadata at all, and can be identified only by their presumably unique name.
+It would be hypothetically possible to read the metadata from the HTTP stream, but that is beyond the purview of Interceptor, and would be rather difficult.

 With the -d (or --directory) option, you can set the directory to download into.
 Defaults to the current directory.

-Works as of 11.20.11.
+Works as of 11.21.11.

 ###Mac